 “Ending inequality is the way to end AIDS”, says Minster Ploumen.
 The Dutch government has a long track record in addressing the rights of key populations regarding sexual and reproductive health.
 Thanks to the SRHR Partnership, the Bridging the Gaps Alliance continues to invest in the health and rights of key populations.

-The Bridging the Gaps Alliance is a joint initiative of four Dutch NGOs (Aids Fonds, Aids Foundation East-West (AFEW), COC Netherlands, and Mainline), five global networks (GNP+, INPUD, ITPC and NSWP), the Ministry of Foreign Affairs of the Netherlands, and more than 70 community based organisations.
+The Bridging the Gaps Alliance is a joint initiative of four Dutch NGOs (Aids Fonds, AFEW International, COC Netherlands, and Mainline), five global networks (GNP+, INPUD, ITPC and NSWP), the Ministry of Foreign Affairs of the Netherlands, and more than 70 community based organisations.